Sections of This Article Include

-- Focus is on strengthening internal systems to support growth, while expanding services and markets
+- The focus is on strengthening internal systems to support growth while expanding services and markets

 - Leaders focus on managing change as much as on generating new ideas

-- Board evolves to more of a policy-Board with continued focus on plans, policies and full participation
+- The board evolves into more of a policy Board with a continued focus on plans, policies, and full participation

 - Different departments and teams are appropriately coordinated for efficiencies

-- Regular and routine activities are proceduralized for reliability and efficiencies
+- Regular and routine activities are proceduralized for reliability and efficiency

 - Internal systems are developed to systematically obtain resources, based on plans